aoluwolerotimi/learning-lab/README.md

-# Welcome to my learning lab
+# Welcome to the learning lab :test tube:
 This repository houses mini projects which I use to learn by doing.
 The projects and their learning objectives are introduced in brief within this readme and can be explored in detail within their respective folders

 ---